 Emergency contraception makes it much less likely you will get pregnant.
 But emergency contraceptives are not as effective as birth control that’s used regularly or condoms used during sex.
 Also, emergency contraception does not protect against sexually transmitted infections, like HIV.
 For help choosing the best regular birth control method for you, try these free online tools: Bedsider or Method Match (from ARHP).

-Emergency contraceptive pills, regardless of type, appear to be significantly less effective for people who are clinically obese.
-Emergency contraceptive appears to decline in efficacy as BMI increases.
+Emergency contraceptive pills, regardless of type, appear to be significantly less effective for people who are clinically obese (defined as a body mass index, or BMI, of 30 or greater).
+Emergency contraceptive, however, appears to decline in efficacy as BMI increases (starting at a BMI of 26 or greater).
 To calculate your BMI, please visit the Center for Disease Control and Prevention’s website.
 This calculator provides BMI and the corresponding BMI weight status category.
 Use this calculator for adults, 20 years and older.
 For children and teens, 2 through 19 years old, use the BMI Calculator for Children and Teens.